altruios/namshubettulpa/readme.md

 Its a way of conveying information that is very effective.

 And it's missed opertunity for creative writing.
-By having a sentance serve one function, that sentance can be reinforced: this is a sepration of description and action.
+By having a sentence serve one function, that sentence can be reinforced: this is a sepration of description and action.

 ## parsing this book